uplionsserve/uplionsserve/README.md

 # U.P.
 Lions Serve Main Website

-A portal to all other UPLS organizations
+A portal site to all other UPLS organizations

-### TO-DO

-◻️ fix env-based url linking for subsites
-◻️ Remove DAD from public